 Body of work (that I have personally read): https://michellelesley.com/

 Why I like this author: Everything that I have seen Mrs. Lesley publish on her blog has been doctrinally sound.
 I appreciate her style of writing shows that she is firmly grounded in truth and is gifted in apologetics.
 Her wit and humor is also clear in her writing.
 In addition, she points to good resources for women wanting to expand their arsenal of biblical women authors to glean wisdom from.
+She is the co-host of A Word Fitly Spoken podcast that is geared towards edifying women unto The Lord.

 Author: Amy Carmichael